cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-size.md

 If your numbers fit in different categories, use your judgment.
 Review your findings with your CSM, or email support@cobalt.io.
-If you choose a "bigger" category, you're likely to get a more complete test.
+If you choose a "bigger" category, you'll get a more complete test.

 ## API